SachsLab/IntracranialNeurophysDL/data/kjm_ecog/README.md

 Start with `python data/kjm_ecog/01_download.py`.
 This will download each study's zip file into the ./data/kjm_ecog/download folder.
-Note that the entire dataset is XX GB and downloading it could take a while.
+Note that the entire dataset is 7.6 GB and downloading it could take a while.
-In my experience, the server is quite slow.
+This server can sometimes be quite slow when downloading with this script.
+It might be faster to download the data using your browser.

 Then run `python data/kjm_ecog/02_convert.py`.
 This will load each datafile, modify the data, then save it into ./data/kjm_ecog/convert